Amalek: Amalekites

 Amalek is described in Genesis 36:16 as the "chief of Amalek" among the "chiefs of the sons of Esau", from which it is surmised that he ruled a clan or territory named after him.
 In the oracle of Balaam, Amalek was called the "first of the nations".
 One modern scholar believes this attests to Amalek's high antiquity, while traditional commentator Rashi states: "He came before all of them to make war with Israel".
 The Amalekites (/ˈæməlɛkaɪts/) were claimed to be Amalek's descendants through the genealogy of Esau.

 According to the Hebrew Bible, the Amalekites inhabited the Negev and Sinai Peninsula.
 They appear to have lived a nomadic or seminomadic lifestyle along the fringes of southern Canaan's agricultural zone.
 This is probably based on the association of this tribal group with the steppe region of ancient Israel and the area of Kadesh (Genesis 14:7).

-As a people, the Amalekites are identified throughout the Hebrew Bible as a recurrent enemy of the Israelites:
+As a people, the Amalekites are identified throughout the Bible as a recurrent enemy of the Israelites: